 Agreement was reached to change Annex A to Appendix 1 (leave document order in tact).

-Agreement was reached for the Hybrid project and future projects that the proponent can present any additional analyses and refer to any portion of the official ILG data analysis within the proponent comment Appendix, as long as the statements are factually correct and do not exceed two (2) pages per model category per proponent (e.g., 2 pages for one proponent’s Hybrid-NR models).
+Agreement was reached for the Hybrid project that the proponent can present any additional analyses and refer to any portion of the official ILG data analysis within the proponent comment Appendix, as long as the statements are factually correct and do not exceed two (2) pages per model category per proponent (e.g., 2 pages for one proponent’s Hybrid-NR models).
 Proponents can explain potential performance improvements resulting from model changes such as disallowed bug fixes and algorithm changes.
 Proponents can mention other advantages not included in the official ILG data analysis, such as computational complexity, outlier analysis, or performance on a subset of the data.
 Proponents are allowed to question decisions made within the official ILG data analysis.

 Agreement was reached to include the above statement within the Appendix, as an official record of these rules.
 The “and future projects” statement will be omitted as irrelevant.